-3 RISK IMPLICATIONS
+4 RISK IMPLICATIONS

-3.1 Once a pavement licence is granted, or deemed to be granted, the applicant will also benefit from deemed planning permission to use the land for anything done pursuant to the licence, while the licence is valid.

-- 3.2 The expectation is that local authorities will grant pavement licences for 12 months or more unless there are good reasons for granting a licence for a shorter period such as plans for future changes in use of road space. - 3.3 If a licence is 'deemed' granted because the authority does not make a decision on an application before the end of the determination period, then the licence will be valid for a year.
+- 4.1 Once a pavement licence is granted, or considered to be granted, the applicant will also benefit from deemed planning permission to use the land for anything done pursuant to the licence, while the licence is valid. - 4.2 The expectation is that local authorities will grant pavement licences for 12 months or more unless there are good reasons for granting a licence for a shorter period such as plans for future changes in use of road space. - 4.3 If a licence is 'deemed' granted because the authority does not make a decision on an application before the end of the determination period, then the licence will be valid for a year.

-4 CRIME AND DISORDER IMPLICATIONS
+5 CRIME AND DISORDER IMPLICATIONS

-- 4.1 There is an increased risk associated with noise from the premises potentially creating disorder within these areas.
-To minimise the risk the standard policy conditions outline measures the Council expects, whilst these pavement licensed areas are in use. - 4.2 If the Council considers that there has been a breach of the conditions by the licence holder then the licence may be revoked or a notice served requiring steps to be taken to remedy the breach within the timescale given.
-If the licence holder fails to comply with the notice the Council may revoke the licence.
-The Act does not provide for any appeal process. - 4.3 In addition to this, as part of the application process the applicant must evidence how they are going to minimise those risks associated with the extended areas. - 4.4 Essex Police and Environmental Health are both responsible authorities that will be entitled to make comment and representations against an application.
+- 5.1 There is an increased risk associated with noise from the premises, potentially creating disorder within these areas.
+To minimise this risk the standard policy conditions outline measures the Council expects, whilst these pavement licensed areas are in use and the applicant must evidence how they are going to minimise those risks associated with the extended areas. - 5.2 Essex Police and Environmental Health teams are both responsible authorities that will be entitled to make comment and representations against an application.